pip-services/pip-services-docs/content/en/net/expressions/io/text_pushback_reader.md

 ### Description

-TODO: add description
+The TextPushbackReader class allows you to wrap aTextReader to provide an unlimited pushback that allows tokenizers to look ahead through a stream to perform lexical analysis.

 ### Constructors
 Creates an instance of this class.

 > `public` TextPushbackReader(TextReader reader)

-- **content**: TextReader - A text reader to be wrapped to add pushback functionality.
+- **content**: TextReader - text reader to be wrapped to add pushback functionality.

 ### Fields